breakerspace/turkmenistan-censorship/README.md

 The artifact that we have provided are designed to trick and confuse the firewall and censoring system of Turkmenistan.
-Even though this artifact may be evaluated from a machine outside of Turkmenistan, Turkmenistan is known to be adversarial and may block IP addresses of the from aggressive probing machines.
+Even though this artifact may be evaluated from a machine outside of Turkmenistan, Turkmenistan is known to be adversarial and may block IP addresses from aggressive probing machines.
 Please understand the risks of evaluating this artifact before doing so.

 ## 1. Triggering DNS, HTTP, and HTTPS Censorship